Apple Pages Document

 How to open a PAGES file

 You can open a PAGES file with Apple Pages on a Mac or iOS device.
 This is the best option since Pages provides native viewing and editing capabilities.
-You can also export PAGES documents to other, more widely used formats with Pages, such as .DOCX, .DOC, .PDF, and .EPUB.

 If you do not have access to Pages, you can upload PAGES files to your iCloud online account and view and edit the document in the iCloud version of Pages.
 Here, you can view and edit the document, and download a copy of the document as a PAGES, PDF, DOCX, or EPUB file.